Barbecue grill: Commercial

-Indoor

-While indoor live-fire cooking can be dangerous without heavy-duty ventilation, it is possible to simulate some of the effects of a live-fire grill with indoor equipment.
-Among the simplest designs is a steel or cast iron griddle, often featuring raised ridges to produce sear marks and allow fat to run off, which is placed on top of an oven hob.
-An ordinary frying pan can also be used.

 Parts

 Many gas grill components can be replaced with new parts, adding to the useful life of the grill.
 Though charcoal grills can sometimes require new cooking grids and charcoal grates, gas grills are much more complex, and require additional components such as burners, valves, and heat shields.

 Burners

 A gas grill burner is the central source of heat for cooking food.
 Gas grill burners are typically constructed of: stainless steel, aluminized steel, or cast iron, occasionally porcelain-coated.

 Burners are hollow with gas inlet holes and outlet 'ports'.
 For each inlet there is a separate control on the control panel of the grill.
 The most common type of gas grill burners are called 'H' burners and resemble the capital letter 'H' turned on its side.
 Another popular shape is oval.
 There are also 'Figure 8', 'Bowtie' and 'Bar' burners.
 Other grills have a separate burner for each control.
 These burners can be referred to as 'Pipe', 'Tube', or 'Rail' burners.
 They are mostly straight since they are only required to heat one portion of the grill.

 Gas is mixed with air in venturi tubes or simply 'venturis'.
 Venturis can be permanently attached to the burner or removable.
 At the other end of the venturi is the gas valve, which is connected to the control knob on the front of the grill.

 A metal screen covers the fresh air intake of each venturi to keep spiders from clogging the tube with their nests.